DenGuzawr22/Executable-cucumber-jar-error-example/README.md

 ## Produce jar

-For produce jar file `./gradlew SystemTester:build` Jar file will be in `Systemtester/build/output/` folder
+For produce jar file `./gradlew SystemTester:build` it will be located in `SystemTester/build/output/` folder

 Or you can get already produced by me jar file in `ProducedJar/` folder